2025 Morehead State Eagles football team

-The 2025 Morehead State Eagles football team represents Morehead State University as a member of the Pioneer Football League (PFL) during the 2025 NCAA Division I FCS football season.
-The Eagles are led by second-year head coach Jason Woodman and play home games at Phil Simms Stadium in Morehead, Kentucky, which was renamed from Jayne Stadium on October 18, prior to the Eagles' homecoming game.
+The 2025 Morehead State Eagles football team represented Morehead State University as a member of the Pioneer Football League (PFL) during the 2025 NCAA Division I FCS football season.
+The Eagles were led by second-year head coach Jason Woodman and played home games at Phil Simms Stadium in Morehead, Kentucky, which was renamed from Jayne Stadium on October 18, prior to the Eagles' homecoming game.

 After leading the Eagles to a 7–5 record in 2024, which was their best season since 2021, Woodman was signed to a three-year contract extension in December 2024.

 The team concluded spring practices with their annual spring game on April 17.

 Schedule

 The 2025 schedule was officially released on April 1, 2025.
 Morehead State opened the season against Allen on August 30, marking the first-ever meeting between the two programs.